Soft-CPS-Research-Group/energAIze_inference/README.md

 FastAPI service for running trained energy flexibility agents exported from the training platform (artifact manifests + ONNX models).
-The service exposes endpoints to perform inference, compute rewards, and inspect metadata for a model bundle.
+The service exposes endpoints to perform inference and inspect metadata for a model bundle.

 ## Features